 What does an insecure leader look like?

 1. They surround themselves with people they can control.
-Insecure leaders hinder their organization because they don’t hire or attract the best people for a job.
+An insecure leader hinders the organization because they don’t hire or attract the best people for a job.
 They attract people who are not as good as they are…people with less experience who can be controlled mentally or emotionally.

 3. They look at those who work for them as employees, not their team.
 Insecure leaders don’t look for the best ideas.
 They can’t collaborate because they don’t value other people’s opinions.
 They prefer to forego extended work relationships, because it’s easier to fill your team with disposable cogs rather than friends and teammates you love and trust.
 They find their identity in how many people work for them rather than how many people they work with.